 Phase 1: Premenopause

 First, there’s premenopause.
 This usually occurs in your 30s, but it can be a little bit later for some women.
-If you’re premenopausal, you’re going to start to notice your periods becoming a little bit irregular, and your PMS becoming a little more exaggerated.
+If you’re premenopausal, you’re going to start to notice your periods becoming a little bit irregular.
+As well as your PMS becoming a little more exaggerated.
 This is because your progesterone levels are starting to fall.
-Usually, it’s because you’re under stress because your adrenal glands actually use progesterone to produce the stress hormone, cortisol.
-This means that the more stress you’re under, the more likely you’re going to start suffering through the premenopause phase.
-This is truly the perfect time to start thinking about what you’re going to do when you enter menopause, and how you’re going to prepare before things go awry.
+Usually, it’s because you’re under stress.
+This is because your adrenal glands actually use progesterone to produce the stress hormone, cortisol.
+The more stress you’re under, the more likely you’re going to start suffering through the premenopause phase.
+This is truly the perfect time to start thinking about what you’re going to do when you move through the phases of menopause.
+And how you’re going to prepare before things go awry.

 Phase 2: Perimenopause